vishvAsa/vedAH_yajuH/taittirIyam/sUtram/ApastambaH/gRhyam/paddhatiH/shrIvaiShNavaH/shrInivAsa-deshikaH/02_apara-prayogaH/00/04_shrInivAsa-prastAvaH_En.md

 ## Sri Churna Paripalanam

 This is a special observance by Sri Vaishnavas.
-It has been mentioned that this is a function specified in the
+It has been mentioned that this is a function specified in the "Vriddha Haritha Smriti".

-> Vriddha Haritha Smriti.

 The elderly Sri Vaishnava Swamigal present there are requested to initiate the function (अनुज्ञा).
 The swamigals recite Azhwar's pasurangal i.e. Kovil Thiruvaimozhi.
 The kalasa sthapana japa etc., mentioned in the sruti is not followed.
 Turmeric powder prepared on the spot ponuding with wooden-ural and ulakkai (உரல், உலக்கை) is put in the thiruman which is already on the forehead of the corpse.
 In the cases of Sanyasis this is performed as specified in the smruti vide page 10 of संस्कृत part.

 ## Pretagni Sandhanam [ப்ரேதாக்நி ஸந்தானம்]